Negative elongation factor

 Protein structure of the E subunit of the negative elongation factor (NELF-E).

 In molecular biology, the NELF (negative elongation factor) is a four-subunit protein complex (NELF-A, NELF-B, NELF-C/NELF-D, and NELF-E) that negatively impacts transcription by RNA polymerase II (Pol II) by pausing about 20–60 nucleotides downstream from the transcription start site (TSS).

 Structure

-The NELF has four subunits within its complex which are the following: NELF-A, NELF-B, NELF-C/NELF-D, and NELF-E. The NELF-A subunit is encoded by the gene WHSC2 (Wolf-Hirschhorn syndrome candidate 2).
-Micro-sequencing analysis demonstrated that NELF-B was the protein previously identified as being encoded by the gene COBRA1.
+The NELF has four subunits within its complex which are the following: NELF-A, NELF-B, NELF-C/NELF-D, and NELF-E. The NELF-A subunit is encoded by the gene NELFA.
+Micro-sequencing analysis demonstrated that NELF-B was the protein previously identified as being encoded by the gene COBRA1 (now NELFB).
 It is unknown whether or not NELF-C and NELF-D are peptides resulting from the same mRNA with different translation initiation sites; possibly differing only in an extra 9 amino acids for NELF-C at the N-terminus, or peptides from different mRNAs entirely.
 A single NELF complex consists of either NELF-C or NELF-D, but not both.
-NELF-E is also known as RDBP.
+NELF-E is encoded by the gene NELFE which has also known as RDBP.